IBMPredictiveAnalytics/TWCo_Document/twc extension trouble shoot.md

 	Use .CSV input file format.
 	Column headers must not have spaces included.
 	Latitude and Longitude (if using Lat/Lon for location basis) need to be listed in separate columns.
-	Latitude and Longitude must be expressed in decimal format.
+	Latitude and Longitude could be expressed in decimal/string format.
+        Sometimes Modeler add unnecessary space for decimal format(can be check follow Part3 instruction for url link), try string format for Lat/Lon.
 	Postal Code format varies per TWCo Extension, please reference the specific extension's configuration for an example of the correct postal code format.

+###4.
+Data format
+	TWC extension use YYYYMMDD (20161012) as date format.

 ##Part 3, Troubleshooting
 ###1.
 What can I do when face "data and datamodel does not match"